There are tons of accessories that compliment and enhance your grooming experience.

 Whatever straight razor you buy, it’s always a good idea to apply some shaving lotion first, to prevent the skin from reddening and burning.

-Finally you should apply some scented moisturizer to the neck afterwards.
 This will help reduce any redness and prevent razor burn.

 A good quality pair of scissors is an absolute must in the hair industry.